 The Yard Butler Lawn Coring Aerator (Buy Online) is a good tool for aerating small lawns.
 This core aerator produces 3.5-inch core holes that are 0.5-inches wide.
 The tool itself measures 1.75” x 8.75 x 36.5”, and it weighs 3.72 pounds.

-The Yard Butler Lawn Coring Aerator is a useful tool to have around if you have to loosen up the soil in a very small lawn.
+The Yard Butler Lawn Aerator is a useful tool to have around if you have to loosen up compacted soil in a very small lawn.
 It’s also good for dealing with brown spots, and small compacted areas.

-Overall, the Yard Butler Lawn Coring Aerator is good for spot aerating, but if you need to cover a larger area then you’ll want to go with the Step ‘N Tilt Core Lawn Aerator.
+Overall, the Yard Butler Lawn Aerator is good spot manual lawn aerator, but if you need to cover a larger area then you’ll want to go with the Step ‘N Tilt Core Lawn Aerator.

 The Valuer Rolling Lawn Aerator (Buy Online) makes it easy to bring new life to a struggling lawn.
 This lawn aerator measures 18” x 8” x 50” and it weighs 7.5 pounds.
 In addition, it has a 6” diameter wheel and it comes with a 13” x 7” dirt guard.